Dr. Matthew P. RearickAssociate Professor

 Research & Teaching Interests:

-His research and teaching interests include exercise science, motor behavior and control, and motor development and learning
+His research and teaching interests include exercise science, and motor behavior and control.

 Dr. Rearick also serves as a grant consultant and outside evaluator for federal, state and foundation-based grants in education and health.